Understand your company's position and learn more about the options available

 If you are considering closing your information technology company, putting your business into liquidation is typically the final step for insolvent companies.
 During this process, it is vital to seek an appropriate liquidation route in order to maximise returns to creditors and protect your position as the director of an insolvent limited company.
-As the coronavirus pandemic attacks the information technology industry, with trading restrictions and work from home guidelines, this has resulted in reduced product availability, the cancellation of global knowledge-sharing events and a seismic shift in working culture.

 The success of IT businesses is instrumental to the lives of individuals and businesses alike, as we are collectively dependent on communicating through innovative technology.
 The IT sector is a global industry, recognised as one of the fastest-growing commercial sectors, currently employing over one million individuals.
-The downfall of IT businesses due to the coronavirus pandemic poses a direct threat to key supporting industries including but not limited to the public sector, financial services, manufacturing, and retail.

 If you are considering closing your IT company as you can no longer afford to keep the doors open due to mounting liabilities, accumulating debts and pressure from creditors, company liquidation can help settle your financial affairs and being your IT company to an orderly conclusion.
 A Creditors’ Voluntary Liquidation is a director-initiated formal insolvency procedure resulting in the closure of your IT business.